 What is Penetration Testing?

-Penetration testing, or pen testing, is the simulation of real-world attacks in order to test an organization’s detection and response capabilities.
+Penetration testing, sometimes referred to as pen testing or ethical hacking, is the simulation of real-world cyber attack in order to test an organization’s cybersecurity capabilities and expose vulnerabilities.
 While some might consider pen tests as just a vulnerability scan meant to check the box on a compliance requirement, the exercise should actually be much more.

 The purpose of pen testing is not just to test your environment’s vulnerabilities, but to test your people and processes against likely threats to your organization as well.
-Knowing which adversaries are more likely to target you allows pen testers to mimic the specific tactics, techniques, and procedures (TTPs) of those specific adversaries – giving an organization a much more realistic idea of how a breach might occur.
+Knowing which adversaries are more likely to target you allows a penetration tester to mimic the specific tactics, techniques, and procedures (TTPs) of those specific adversaries – giving an organization a much more realistic idea of how a breach might occur.

 Penetration Testing Steps